brianreumere/brianreumere.server/roles/baseline/README.md

 - Sets system hostname
 - Sets timezone
 - Installs package upgrades (optional)
-- Installs QEMU guest agent (optional)
+- Installs QEMU guest agent (optional, not available for OpenBSD)
 - Installs some basic useful packages
 - Enables a firewall
 - Adds a non-root user, adds authorized SSH keys, and allows the user to use `sudo` or `doas`
-- Disallows root SSH login and password-based SSH login
+- Disables root SSH logins and password-based SSH logins
-- Enables automatic package upgrades (optionally including non-security upgrades)
+- Enables automatic package upgrades (for all packages and the base system on OpenBSD, and optionally including non-security apt/dnf upgrades on Linux variants)

 ## Variables

 ### Required

-- `nonroot_user`: The non-root user to add
+- `nonroot_user`: The username for the non-root user
-- `authorized_keys`: A list of public SSH keys to authorize for the user
+- `ssh_authorized_keys`: A list of public SSH keys to authorize for the non-root user

 ### Optional